-(Revised 10/2020)
+(Revised 03/2021)

 The Report 18 accounts for changes resulting from capital asset acquisitions and dispositions during the fiscal year.
-Submit Report 18 for each governmental fund within an agency/department with other year-end financial reports to the State Controller’s Office (SCO).
+Submit Report 18 for each fund, except fiduciary funds, within an agency/department with other year-end financial reports to the State Controller’s Office (SCO).

 See SAM section 7463 for Capital Assets Group of Accounts.